-The final framework report (which is an outline of the future thesis), should be co-signed by the professional advisor, the student and the academic advisor/HPM track coordinator.
+The final framework report should be co-signed by the professional advisor, the student and the academic advisor and uploaded on Real within a month of the start date of the internship.

-2 - EVOLUTION OF THE PROJECT
+EVOLUTION OF THE PROJECT

 The practicum may occasionally end up being carried out under conditions that differ from those envisaged at the outset.
 This may be due to: